qpdf/qpdf/README-windows.txt

 Note that ./config-mingw32 and ./configure-mingw64 just run ./configure with specific arguments, so you can look at it, make adjustments, and manually run configure instead.
-Note also that config-mingw32 appends definition of _FILE_OFFSET_BITS=64 to qpdf-config.h since, as of the qpdf 3.0 release, the current versions of the autoconf tools did not correctly detect that mingw requires this to get large file support.
-This workaround is only required for mingw32.
-The 64-bit version of mingw works "out of the box" with large file support, as do both the 32-bit and 64-bit versions of MSVC.

 Add the absolute path to the libqpdf/build directory to your PATH.
 Make sure you can run the qpdf command by typing qpdf/build/qpdf and